roartiz/Minecraft-Builder/README.md

 ## Setting up modded Minecraft 1.21.1
 - Run ***MinecraftInstaller.msi*** if you don’t already have Minecraft installed
 - Run ***neoforge-21.1.213-installer.jar*** and install with default settings
-- Open Minecraft Launcher, select Java Edition, then NeoForge (to the left of the Play button) and click Play
+- Open Minecraft Launcher, select NeoForge (to the left of the Play button) and click Play
-- Exit the game
+- Let the main menu load, then exit the game
 - Go to *C:\Users\YOUR_USER_NAME\AppData\Roaming\.minecraft\mods* and delete anything in there
 - Drag everything from the mods folder I gave you into the above folder
 - Launch the game again and connect to the server! **(54.39.8.30:25571)**